The Surprisingly Easy Way to Get Your Daily Fiber*

 Enzymedica’s new Digest Gold Fiber+ Cookies promote regularity, satisfy hunger and beat belly bloat.* With 90 calories per serving, two cookies provide 5 grams of dietary fiber along with clinically studied probiotics and prebiotics.* These tasty bites of goodness for any time of day are expertly formulated to deliver three benefits in one.*

-We offer two varieties – Harvest Oat and Blueberry – that are equally tasty and packed with the same fiber and other benefits.
+We offer our Harvest Oat flavor that is packed with the same fiber and other benefits.
 That includes MB40™ probiotics, shown in multiple clinical studies to help beat belly bloat.* The probiotic Bacillus subtilis is shelf-stable, so it stays potent at room temperature and you can take these with you on the go to help boost digestion.* According to studies, this probiotic demonstrated clinically significant reductions in bloating intensity, number of days with occasional abdominal discomfort, gas, bloating and duration of gas, compared with a placebo in a male sub-group of participants.*

 We also include soluble corn fiber, a prebiotic fiber that helps promote the good beneficial bacteria in the gut.* Backed by clinical research, this fiber has been found to help support or maintain regularity.*